hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-13-validateembodimentgonzalez.md

 <br>PDF of scale as well as instructions for administration and scoring are not readily available.
 Check the paper for more details or email hriscaledatabase@gmail.com to submit this information if you are the author of this scale.

 # Final Scale Items (16 total):
+>"References in the questionnaire to body would need to be updated if only a body part is being explored.
+Blank spaces [x] depend on the experiment, and the ones referring to touch (marked with *) can be filled with floor, if there are no further tactile stimuli."

 <br>I felt out of my body.
 <br>I felt as if my (real) body were drifting toward the virtual body or as if the virtual body were drifting toward my (real) body.